contactstevenwarren/vibe-coding-setup/memory-bank/04-progress.md

 * **[2024-07-30] - Step 12: Documentation** - Created comprehensive documentation for the project.
 Added a main README.md file in the root directory and detailed documentation in the docs/ directory, including usage guides and explanation of the Vibe Coding methodology.
 Updated architecture.md with detailed system architecture information.

-## In Progress

-* **[2024-07-30] - Step 11: Final Testing** - Conducting comprehensive testing of the script in various environments to ensure reliability and robustness.
+* **[2024-07-30] - Step 11: Final Testing** - Conducted comprehensive testing of the script in various environments to ensure reliability and robustness.

+* **[2024-07-31] - Step 13: Homebrew Installation Support (Phase 1)** - Added version flag and implemented argument parsing using argparse.
+Renamed main script to vibe-coding-setup, added shebang line, and made it executable.
+Tested the script with --version flag to verify it works correctly.

+* **[2024-07-31] - Step 13: Homebrew Installation Support (Phase 2)** - Created the Formula directory with vibe-coding-setup.rb Homebrew formula file.
+Set up the formula to install and test the script correctly.
+Created README.md and LICENSE.md files suitable for a GitHub repository.

 ## Next Steps

-* Step 13: Package and Distribution Setup
+* Step 13: Homebrew Installation Support (Phase 3) - Create GitHub repository, generate release, update SHA256, and test installation